Longships Lighthouse: The current lighthouse

 In 1904 the multi-wick lamp was replaced with a Matthews incandescent oil burner.
 A new Matthews-designed explosive fog signal apparatus was also installed on the lantern gallery at around the same time.
 In 1925 the lamp was again replaced, this time with a Hood petroleum vapour burner.

 In 1967 the light was electrified and the tower modified: the 1873 optic was removed and in its place a pair of Lister diesel generator sets were installed on the old lamp room floor (occupying the lower part of the lantern).
 Above them an additional floor was inserted to support a new (reduced height) first-order dioptric optic, with an electric lamp replacing the old paraffin burner.
 It displayed an isophase light (one long five-second flash every ten seconds) and was visible up to 19 nmi distant.
 At the same time, the explosive fog signal was removed and a 'supertyfon' fog horn was installed: compressed air was provided by a pair of Worthington-Simpson compressor units to three sounders, each placed alongside its own air tank on the lantern gallery.

 In 1974 a helipad was constructed on top of the lantern, greatly easing access.

 In 1988 the lighthouse was automated: the keepers were withdrawn, a new set of generators was installed and the fog horn was replaced by a new electric emitter.
 It was initially monitored by a telemetry link from the Lizard Lighthouse; since 1996 it has been monitored from Harwich.

+In February 2025, a technical fault caused the fog horn to sound every 13 seconds.
+This was fixed in March 2025, with Trinity House explaining that "the noise was the result of a technical issue which caused the low visibility hazard warning signal to sound even when the view was clear".